leon4rd/test/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## How do you fix a damaged jack-o-lantern?
+You use a pumpkin patch.